gammasoft71/xtd/examples/README.md

 * **PrintPreviewControl** represents the raw preview part of print previewing from a Windows Forms application, without any dialog boxes or buttons.
 Most PrintPreviewControl objects are found on PrintPreviewDialog objects, but they do not have to be.
 * **PrintPreviewDialog** represents a dialog box form that contains a PrintPreviewControl for printing from a Windows Forms application.

-## Dialogs
+## Common Dialogs

-* [ColorDialog](./ColorDialog/README.md) represents a common dialog box that displays available colors along with controls that enable the user to define custom colors.
+* [ColorDialog](common_dialogs/color_dialog/README.md) represents a common dialog box that displays available colors along with controls that enable the user to define custom colors.
-* [FolderBrowserDialog](./FolderBrowserDialog/README.md) prompts the user to select a folder.
+* [FolderBrowserDialog](common_dialogs/folder_browser_dialog/README.md) prompts the user to select a folder.
 This class cannot be inherited.
-* [FontDialog](./FontDialog/README.md) prompts the user to choose a font from among those installed on the local computer.
+* [FontDialog](common_dialogs/font_dialog/README.md) prompts the user to choose a font from among those installed on the local computer.
-* [MessageBox](./MessageBox/README.md) displays a message window, also known as a dialog box, which presents a message to the user.
+* [MessageBox](common_dialogs/message_box/README.md) displays a message window, also known as a dialog box, which presents a message to the user.
 It is a modal window, blocking other actions in the application until the user closes it.
 A MessageBox can contain text, buttons, and symbols that inform and instruct the user.
-* [OpenFileDialog](./OpenFileDialog/README.md) displays a standard dialog box that prompts the user to open a file.
+* [OpenFileDialog](common_dialogs/open_file_dialog/README.md) displays a standard dialog box that prompts the user to open a file.
-* [SaveFileDialog](./SaveFileDialog/README.md) prompts the user to select a location for saving a file.
+* [SaveFileDialog](common_dialogs/save_file_dialog/README.md) prompts the user to select a location for saving a file.

 ## Events

-* [ApplicationIdle](./ApplicationIdle/README.md) shows how to create an Application with Application class and Idle event.
+* [ApplicationIdle](events/application_idle/README.md) shows how to create an Application with Application class and Idle event.
-* [MouseEvent](./MouseEvent/README.md) demonstrates the use of some mouse events.
+* [MouseEvent](events/mouse_event/README.md) demonstrates the use of some mouse events.
-* [EnableChangedEvent](./EnableChangedEvent/README.md) demonstrates the use of System::Windows::Forms::Control::EnableChaned event.
+* [EnableChangedEvent](events/enable_changed_event/README.md) demonstrates the use of System::Windows::Forms::Control::EnableChaned event.
-* [FontChangedEvent](./FontChangedEvent/README.md) demonstrates the use of System::Windows::Forms::Control::FontChaned event.
+* [FontChangedEvent](events/font_changed_event/README.md) demonstrates the use of System::Windows::Forms::Control::FontChaned event.
-* [FormClick](./FormClick/README.md) demonstrates the use of System::Windows::Forms::Form control and Click event.
+* [FormClick](events/form_click/README.md) demonstrates the use of System::Windows::Forms::Form control and Click event.
-* [WndProc](./WndProc/README.md) demonstrates the use of System::Windows::Forms::Control::WndProc method.
+* [WndProc](events/wnd_proc/README.md) demonstrates the use of System::Windows::Forms::Control::WndProc method.

-## Other
+## Others

-* [Button2](./Button2/README.md) demonstrates the use of System::Windows::Forms::Button control.
+* [Button2](others/button2/README.md) demonstrates the use of System::Windows::Forms::Button control.
-* [ColoredForms](./ColoredForms/README.md) demonstrates the use of System::Windows::Forms::Form control and System::Drawing::Color class.
+* [ColoredForms](others/colored_forms/README.md) demonstrates the use of System::Windows::Forms::Form control and System::Drawing::Color class.
-* [ColoredTabPages](./ColoredTabPages/README.md) demonstrates the use of System::Windows::Forms::TabControl and colored System::Windows::Forms::TabPage controls.
+* [ColoredTabPages](others/colored_tab_pages/README.md) demonstrates the use of System::Windows::Forms::TabControl and colored System::Windows::Forms::TabPage controls.
-* [DataFormatsGetFormat](./DataFormatsGetFormat/README.md) demonstrates the use of System::Windows::Forms::DataFormats::GetFormat method.
+* [DataFormatsGetFormat](others/data_formats_get_format/README.md) demonstrates the use of System::Windows::Forms::DataFormats::GetFormat method.
-* [GroupBoxAndCheckBox](./GroupBoxAndCheckBox/README.md) demonstrates the use of System::Windows::Forms::GroupBox and System::Windows::Forms::CheckBox controls.
+* [GroupBoxAndCheckBox](others/group_box_and_check_box/README.md) demonstrates the use of System::Windows::Forms::GroupBox and System::Windows::Forms::CheckBox controls.
-* [GroupBoxAndRadioButton](./GroupBoxAndRadioButton/README.md) demonstrates the use of System::Windows::Forms::GroupBox and System::Windows::Forms::RadioButton controls.
+* [GroupBoxAndRadioButton](others/group_box_and_radio_button/README.md) demonstrates the use of System::Windows::Forms::GroupBox and System::Windows::Forms::RadioButton controls.
-* [LabelsAndUnicodeText](./LabelsAndUnicodeText/README.md) demonstrates the use of System::Windows::Forms::Label control and Unicode text.
+* [LabelsAndUnicodeText](others/labels_and_unicode_text/README.md) demonstrates the use of System::Windows::Forms::Label control and Unicode text.
-* [Lines](./Lines/README.md) demonstrates the use of System::Windows::Forms::Label control to draw simple lines.
+* [Lines](others/lines/README.md) demonstrates the use of System::Windows::Forms::Label control to draw simple lines.
-* [SomeControls](./SomeControls/README.md) demonstrates the use of some controls.
+* [SomeControls](others/some_controls/README.md) demonstrates the use of some controls.
-* [StopwatchForm](./StopwatchForm/README.md) demonstrates the use of Stopwatch class, Label and Button controls.
+* [StopwatchForm](others/stopwatch_form/README.md) demonstrates the use of Stopwatch class, Label and Button controls.
-* [SystemSound](./SystemSound/README.md) demonstrates the use of System::Media::SystemSound component.
+* [SystemSound](others/system_sound/README.md) demonstrates the use of System::Media::SystemSound component.
 * [All](.)
 You can see all examples here.